sgarciaest/booking-cancellation/readme.md

 The project includes both a complete **model training notebook** and a **Streamlit application** that visualizes and simulates live booking flows.
 It’s designed to reflect how front-desk staff or revenue managers could anticipate cancellations in real time.

+> This prototype was developed as an exploration of rapid prototyping using Streamlit in combination with a machine learning model.
+The objective was to build a business-oriented tool that demonstrates how predictive analytics can provide meaningful value.

 ## 🚀 Features